 In The Beginning...

-In 1954, the newly formed Clarkston Community Women’s Club, sparked by Janet Rose, created a committee led by Phyllis Stackable to develop a community library.
-Books were collected and stored before a location, the small white building by the former Independence Township Hall, was secured.
+In 1954 the newly formed Clarkston Community Women’s Club, sparked by Janet Rose, created a committee led by Phyllis Stackable to develop a community library.
+Books were collected and stored before a location, the small white building by the former Independence Township Hall (90 N Main St), was secured.
 Ruth M. G. Shakespeare, a librarian from Detroit Public Library, initiated the first major contribution of children’s books.

 The public’s demand for expanded library services and functions constantly increased.
 The Independence Township Board responded in the fall of 1988 by placing before the voters a $2,000,000 bond issue for building expansion.
 This won solid approval.
-An operating millage was passed in the summer of 1990 with the same voter enthusiasm.
 Ground was broken on the current library building in 1991, expanding the 4000 square foot structure to 20,000 square feet.
 The building was dedicated on March 15, 1992.
 The current Children’s department is the footprint of the previous building.

 The library has continued to be a hub of lifelong learning, collaborating with the schools and other community organizations helping to make this community a great place to live.
 In order to bring the library into the 21st century, in 2012 the governing bodies of Independence Township and the City of Clarkston came together to re-establish the library as a District Library.
 It is now known as the Clarkston Independence District Library governed by a library board made up of residents of both communities and serves the 37,614 residents of the district.